 Investment management expenses are charged directly to the Fund as part of management expenses and are not included in, or netted off from, the reported return on investments.
-Where fees are netted off quarterly valuations by investment managers, these expenses are shown separately in Note 11a and grossed up to increase the change in value of investments.
+Where Page 159 re netted off quarterly valuations by investment managers, these expenses are shown separately in Note 11a and grossed up to increase the change in value of investments.